More than 42,500 customers chose to see in the new year by submitting their return on 31 December and 1 January

 Name(Required)

-To find out if you need to complete a tax return read our checklist below, If you meet one of the conditions, it’s likely you’ll need to
+To find out if you need to complete a self-assessment tax return read our checklist below, If you meet one of the conditions, it’s likely you’ll need to

 • Self-employed (sole trade)